MehrdadShirvani/YouTube_Clone/docs/DatabaseManager.md

 - `List<Channel> getChannels()`: returns a list of all channels
 - `List<Channel> getSubscribedChannels(Long channelId)`: returns channels that are subscribed to the channel
 - `List<Channel> getSubscriberChannels(Long channelId)`: returns channels that are the channel is subscribed to
+- `boolean isChannelNameUnique(String name)`: returns the existence of channel name in database

 - `Reaction addReaction(Reaction reaction)`
 - `Reaction editReaction(Reaction reaction)`